 I’ll acknowledge a key difference from Open Banking in the UK as well.
 A CMA9 funded initiative.
 The big 9 banks like our Big 4 in Australia.
 They funded the Open Banking Implementation Entity.
 It’s easy for something to be bank centric when this is the case.
 Who pays the piper calls the tune.
 A rule of thumb that rings true.
 Whereas here we had the Data Standards Body.
 We had the interrelating parties of the Australian Competition and Consumer Commission, Office of the Australian Information Commissioner, Treasury and Data 61 (CSIRO).
 All meant to be working in unison.

 The approach in the UK was technical standards driven.
 Not consumer outcome driven.
 This meant technocrats muddied the plot.
 I worked on CX guidelines for CDR and Open Banking in the UK.
-I’m not an engineer or technical architect.
-But I do understand enough of the technical constraints and details to know it did not have to play out the way it did.
+I’m not formally trained as an engineer.
+But I understand enough of the technical constraints and details to know it did not have to play out the way it did.
 Anyone that has dealt with Open Banking in the UK knows the challenge of all the acronyms and complexity of the standards.
 Authentication and authorisation.
 PSD2 blended with GDPR consent and more.
 It was a challenging ask for sure.

 Incumbents did have legacy infrastructure to contend with.
 This meant the CMA9 had to get their shit sorted.
 The inherent challenges to shift to a world of open banking and API enablement.
 The architectural change path must have been daunting.
 There are many solution architects and business analysts with grey hairs and even some PTSD.
 It was a big technical ask.
-Never mind the usual politics that are part and parcel inside big corporations.
+Never mind the usual politics that are part and parcel inside behemoth organisations.
 So behind the scenes the delays of the incumbents influenced the agenda and development of the standard and guidelines.
-Can I back this up with hard facts and data?
-No. It’s anecdotal.

 Another lesson is that UK consumers did not get the purpose and what outcomes open banking could enable for them.
 For good reason, it was not something designed with them.
 There was no regulatory and technical sandbox to learn with UK consumers.
 So it missed the mark at first.
 Very costly from an investment perspective I’d say.
 Did we learn from this?
 No, we did not.